-When I was in Austin in late February, one of the ladies brought homemade blood orange marmalade that she had canned from the crop on her property.
+When I was in Austin in late February, one of my friends brought homemade blood orange marmalade that she had canned from the crop on her property.
 This stuff is the jam (cue spectacularly bad mom pun).

 I sautéed some sweet onions and garlic in butter, deglazed with a splash of white wine, then added the puree and about a cup of broth.
 Then I simmered it for 10 minutes or so and whizzed it all together with a stick blender.
 How’s that for maximizing leftovers, eh?

 No Mayo Chicken Salad with Blood Orange Vinaigrette Recipe Notes

 Sub any raw vegetables you have on hand that suite your palette.
 This would be really nice with a little quinoa, faro, or wild rice if you need a grain.
-The leftovers (sans leafy greens) keep well in the fridge and taste better the second day after they’ve had time to soak in all that vinaigrette goodness.
+The pops of pomegranate are delightful and pair so well with the flavors in the blood orange vinaigrette, so definitely keep those.

 No Mayo Chicken Salad with Blood Orange VinaigrettePrint Recipe Rate this Recipe Pin Recipe

 Blood Orange Vinaigrette

-- 1/2 c. olive oil
+- ½ c. olive oil

-- 1/3 c. blood orange marmalade
+- ⅓ c. blood orange marmalade

-- 1/4 c. red wine vinegar
+- ¼ c. red wine vinegar

-- 1 garlic clove smashed
+- 1 garlic clove, smashed

 - 1 tsp honey

-- 1/2 tsp sea salt
+- ½ tsp sea salt

-- 1/2 tsp cracked black pepper
+- ½ tsp cracked black pepper

 - 2 c. roasted chicken

-- 1 medium carrot julienned
+- 1 medium carrot, julienned

-- 1 celery stalk thinly sliced
+- 1 celery stalk, thinly sliced

-- 4 radishes julienned
+- 4 radishes, julienned

-- 1/3 c. chopped pecans
+- ⅓ c. chopped pecans

-- 1/3 c. pickled red onion
+- ⅓ c. pickled red onion

-- 1/3 c. pomegranate seeds
+- ⅓ c. pomegranate seeds